new jersey

 Evidence in slip and fall cases can also quickly degrade.
 Surveillance footage is routinely overwritten within days, weeks, or months.
 Hazards are repaired.
 Maintenance logs are updated or discarded.
 Your lawyer can take actions to help preserve the evidence that matters most.

-A New Jersey Slip and Fall Lawyer Can Help You Prove What Caused Your Fall
+A New Jersey Slip and Fall Lawyer Can Help You

 A slip and fall accident may feel like it was your fault in the moment.
 The property owner's insurer will encourage that instinct.
 The reality might be different.
 Wet floors go unmopped for hours.
 Ice sits untreated long after a storm passes.
 Broken steps remain unrepaired for months.
 When a property owner ignores a known hazard, the law holds them accountable.